-TV's longest-running medical drama's four million viewers have so far seen Glen (Owain Arthur) tell Robyn, (Amanda Henderson) that it's not fair on her to continue their relationship because he has a glioblastoma and not much time to live.
+TV's longest-running medical drama's four million viewers watched as Glen (Owain Arthur) told Robyn (Amanda Henderson) that it's not fair on her to continue their relationship because he has a glioblastoma and not much time to live.

 But she insists she's not going anywhere and wants to make the most of their time together.